Fikayo Tomori, Ollie Watkins and Aaron Ramsdale return to England squad for World Cup qualifiers

 - Subscribe to the Essential Football Podcast

-Manchester United's Mason Greenwood has been left out again despite scoring in his side's opening three Premier League fixtures of the season.
+Manchester United's Mason Greenwood is absent again despite scoring in his side's opening three Premier League fixtures of the season.

-The forward has one senior cap but was left out of September's squad, with Southgate saying the 19-year-old was "in his thoughts".
+The forward has one senior cap but was left out of September's squad, with England manager Gareth Southgate saying the 19-year-old was "in his thoughts".

 There is also no place for Burnley goalkeeper Nick Pope, Borussia Dortmund midfielder Jude Bellingham or Leeds forward Patrick Bamford.